 Reenactors Portraying Medics -

 practice first aid or emergency care in Ohio, and would be

-willing to do so if needed during the
+willing to do so if needed during the event, please alert

+information.
 Back to Top

-Cameras/Camcorders on the
+on the Battlefield

 Combat photographers and journalists, served an important

 role in documenting the history of the invasion and also

 took part in the events that followed the initial landing.

 As many units appreciate photos of their members in action,

-photographers are permitted with special
+photographers are permitted in the battle field with special

 restrictions.
 Photographers not already attached to a

 All persons in the landing zone will strive to meet the

 basic infantry standards described in the authenticity

 regulations.
 No un-uniformed or partially uniformed

 Historic photo equipment is

 is required in all battles.
-If you use

-functional Speed-Graphic or other vintage camera can
+non functional Speed-Graphic or other vintage camera can

 generally be obtained at a reasonable cost and most modern